-The Board approved an award in the amount of \$750,000 to Mr. McCreadie in respect of AGF's fund performance for the 3-year performance period from December 1, 2020 to November 30, 2023.
+The Board approved an award in the amount of \$426,667 to Mr. McCreadie for the CIO Fund Performance Incentive Plan for fiscal 2024.

-Fiscal 2023 Long Term Incentive Awards
+Fiscal 2024 Long Term Incentive Awards

-In making long term incentive award recommendations to the Board, the Human Resources and Compensation Committee takes into consideration each NEOs' target award for the fiscal year, as adjusted for the performance of AGF and the performance of the NEO.
+In making long term incentive award recommendations to the Board, the Human Resources and Compensation Committee takes into consideration each NEO's target award for the fiscal year, as adjusted for the performance of AGF and the performance of the NEO.
 Additional awards may be recommended by the Committee to the Board from time to time in order to take into account value creation factors, such as acquisitions, special initiatives, and cost control enhancements that the Board considers appropriate in the circumstances.
 The final decision is made by the Board.
 Total award values are allocated into grants of Stock Option and/or RSU awards to each NEO as the Board deems appropriate.

-After taking into consideration AGF's compensation philosophy, AGF's 101.3% of target adjusted EBITDA performance, and other performance considerations, the Board approved the following NEO long term incentive awards for fiscal 2023:
+After taking into consideration AGF's compensation philosophy, AGF's 130% of target adjusted EBITDA performance, and other performance considerations, the Board approved the following NEO long term incentive awards for fiscal 2024: